Community Living Standards

 Confidentiality and Policy Enforcement

 Residence Life staff members are obligated to address and report violations of policy according to established procedures.
 At its discretion, and with consistency as a top priority, Residence Life investigates reports and evidence of policy violations.
-Investigations may include interviewing residents, interviewing involved individuals, performing inspections, partnering with the University Police Department, reviewing residents’ card swipe history, etc. In most instances, inspections performed by Residence Life staff members are limited to visual inspections (i.e. what can be plainly seen inside a suite or apartment without opening drawers, cabinets, bags, boxes, etc.), unless the situation necessitates a more thorough approach.
-To the greatest extent possible, while still taking seriously our obligation to enforce policy, the privacy of our residents is respected.
-Residence Life staff members are trained and certified in compliance with the Family Educational Rights and Privacy Act (FERPA).
+Investigations may include interviewing involved individuals, performing inspections, partnering with the University Police Department, reviewing residents’ card swipe history, reviewing security camera footage, etc. In most instances, inspections performed by Residence Life staff members are limited to visual inspections (i.e., what can be plainly seen inside a suite or apartment without opening drawers, cabinets, bags, boxes, etc.), unless the situation necessitates a more thorough approach.
 In the event residents are informed that they must remove an item from campus or come into compliance with a policy, Residence Life staff will return within the designated time frame to recheck the space, generally 24 hours later.

-Residence Life staff members are also designed as Campus Security Authorities (CSA) by the federal law known as the Clery Act.
+Residence Life staff members are also designated as Campus Security Authorities (CSA) by the federal law known as the Clery Act.
 This designation requires Residence Life staff members to report information regarding certain crimes to the University Police Department (UPD) in order for UPD to determine if a timely warning should be sent to the community.
 More information regarding Campus Security Authorities can be found on the Dean of Students website.

 Residential Communities Policies